Black Lives Matter: Media, music and other cultural impacts

 Since the beginning of the Black Lives Matter movement in 2013, with the hashtag BlackLivesMatter, the movement has been depicted and documented in film, song, television, literature, and the visual arts.
-A number of media outlets are providing material related to racial injustice and the Black Lives Matter movement.
+Several media outlets are providing material related to racial injustice and the Black Lives Matter movement.
 Published books, novels, and TV shows have increased in popularity in 2020.
 Songs, such as Michael Jackson's "They Don't Care About Us" and Kendrick Lamar's "Alright", have been widely used as a rallying call at demonstrations.

 The short documentary film, Bars4Justice, features brief appearances by various activists and recording artists affiliated with the Black Lives Matter movement.
 The film is an official selection of the 24th Annual Pan African Film Festival.
 Stay Woke: The Black Lives Matter Movement is a 2016 American television documentary film, starring Jesse Williams, about the Black Lives Matter movement.

-The February 2015 issue of Essence magazine and the cover was devoted to Black Lives Matter.
+The February 2015 issue of Essence magazine and the cover were devoted to Black Lives Matter.
 In December 2015, BLM was a contender for the Time magazine Person of the Year award, coming in fourth of the eight candidates.

 A number of cities have painted murals of "Black Lives Matter" in large letters on their streets.
 The cities include Washington, D.C., Dallas, Denver, Charlotte, Seattle, Brooklyn, Los Angeles, and Birmingham, Alabama.

 On May 9, 2016, Delrish Moss was sworn in as the first African-American police chief in Ferguson, Missouri.
 He acknowledged that he faces such challenges as diversifying the police force, improving community relations, and addressing issues that catalyzed the Black Lives Matter movement.